Indian Activity Lead Name:

 Water must not only be safe for drinking, but also for agricultural irrigation.
 The solutions have to be affordable, safe and energy efficient.
 Moreover, there needs to be an understanding of the complex Water-Food-Energy Nexus, which is vital for conservation and sustainable management of surface water.
 Sustainable outcomes can only be achieved through understanding the dynamics of this ‘Nexus’ in relation to the management of water quality.

-The India-UK Water Centre is inviting applications from water scientists and stakeholders (NGOs, Industries, Policy makers) based in Indian and UK institutions to attend a workshop on Safe and Sustainable Technologies and Strategies for Integrated Freshwater Resource Management to be held over four days at the JSS Academy of Higher Education and Research (JSSAHER), Mysuru, India from 25th – 28th June 2019.
+The India-UK Water Centre invited applications from water scientists and stakeholders (NGOs, Industries, Policy makers) based in Indian and UK institutions to attend a workshop on Safe and Sustainable Technologies and Strategies for Integrated Freshwater Resource Management that is going to be held over four days at the JSS Academy of Higher Education and Research (JSSAHER), Mysuru, India from 25th – 28th June 2019.

 The aim of the workshop is to further the development of sustainable strategies, urgently needed in India, which also have global impact, to tackle long term provision of good quality water for drinking and food production.
 This will be accomplished through technical sessions including: